Religion of the Shang dynasty: Early to Late Shang

 A large amount of oracle bones appear in pre–Late Shang sites, suggesting the prevalence of divination by the elites, although it was also probably practised by non-royal people.
 Early Shang pyromancy already involved pretreatment of oracle bones, but they were without systematic standardisation.
 Cattle bones then seemed to be accorded high status, and were likely associated with certain diviners.
 The Early Shang was also characterised by the prevalence of communal rituals, along with the institution of ritual violence.

 The Middle Shang (c.
 1400) saw the emergence of a more complex ritual system unseen in the Early period, with divination, sacrifices, and funerary practices more developed and systematic than their predecessors.
 Excavations at the Middle Shang site of Taixi have revealed departures from earlier traditions, including the burial of death attendants with tomb owners, together with a decline in the number of tombs without grave goods.
-Taixi was probably characterised by the absence of clear separations between ritual and residential space.
+Taixi, however, was yet to feature clear separations between ritual and residential space.

 Shang religion underwent changes as it transitioned to the Late Shang (c.
-1250), a period that witnessed the earlier cult system being transformed into a massive and sophisticated ritual structure, accompanied by the unprecedented rise of the ritual economy.
+1250), a period that witnessed the earlier cult system being transformed into a massive and sophisticated ritual structure, accompanied by the unprecedented flourishing of the ritual economy.
 Wu Ding – as the first Late Shang ruler – already initiated ritual formalisation attempts, which his son Zu Jia later developed into a series of reform, resulting in a disciplined cult structure that entitled the Shang to more control over spiritual communications.
 Zu Jia's reforms most prominently included the official institution of the five-sacrifice ritual schedule.
 Under the succeeding reigns of Lin Xin and Geng Ding, the practice of binary divination charges common during Wu Ding's era was neglected, especially with divinations on the five sacrifices.